OtakuMegane/OceanGrow/README.md

 ## Usage
-To get a wand for growing kelp: `/oceangrow kelp-wand`

-To get a wand for growing seagrass: `/oceangrow seagrass-wand`.
+To get a wand for growing kelp: `/oceangrow kelp-wand` To get a wand for growing seagrass: `/oceangrow seagrass-wand`.
 To reload the configuration from the current config.yml: `/oceangrow reload`

 ## Permissions
 The permissions available for OceanGrow:
  - `oceangrow.usewand`: Allows use of the wands.
+Defaults to OP-only.
  - `oceangrow.reload`: Allows user to reload the configuration from the `config.yml` file.
+Defaults to OP-only.

 ## Configuration
 The default config.yml, with notes on what each setting does: